Sale, Duffy become latest aces forced to make early exits | New Country 923

 Chris Sale and his fellow aces are having all sorts of trouble with these tuneup starts.

 Sale was knocked off the mound by a line drive Saturday and exited with a bruised left hip.
-He said the injury wasn’t serious and wouldn’t jeopardize his opening day start for the AL East champions Thursday at Tampa Bay.
+He said the injury wasn’t serious and wouldn’t jeopardize his opening day start Thursday for the AL East champion Boston Red Sox at Tampa Bay.

 “I don’t see anything lingering from this,” Sale said.
 “Looked a lot worse than it really is.”

 Sale was hit by a liner off the bat of Houston’s J.D.
 Davis in the first inning.
-He crumpled to the ground, then walked off the field under his own power.
+The left-hander crumpled to the ground, then walked off the field under his own power.

-On Friday, San Francisco ace Madison Bumgarner sustained a broken finger on his pitching hand when he was struck by a line drive.
-He will miss at least a month.
+On Friday, San Francisco ace Madison Bumgarner sustained a broken pinkie on his pitching hand when he was struck by a line drive.
+He is expected to miss at least two months.

 The same day, Tampa Bay star Chris Archer — set to pitch against Sale — was hit by a grounder in the forearm of his pitching arm and had to leave a minor league game.